shnhrrsn/node-udp-proxy/README.markdown

 # udp-proxy

-UDP-proxy for [node.js](http://nodejs.org/) version >= 0.10.x (for eariler node versions, use version 0.2.1)
+**NOTE:** This project was forked from (gildean/node-udp-proxy)[https://github.com/gildean/node-udp-proxy].

+UDP Proxy for [Node.js](http://nodejs.org/) version >=12.x

-Supports both IPv6 and IPv4, and bridging in between (see example below).
+Supports both IPv4 and IPv6, and bridging in between (see example below).

 ## Installation

 `npm install udp-proxy`

-udp-proxy has no dependencies beyond node.js itself
+udp-proxy has no dependencies beyond Node.js itself.

 ## Usage